makersacademy/money_tracker_tech_test/README.md

 A simple command line program to fulfill the requirements for the below Tech Test for a Bank.

-My approach:
+My Aims:

   Object Orientated.
-  Highly encapsulated given the importance that bank accounts should not be easily accessible.
-  Modular and following the open/closed principal.
+  Encapsulation - given the accessibility of accounts Modular and following the open/closed principal.
   Simple and fulfilling just the requirements outlined below.
 YAGNI (You Ain't Gonna Need It).